 - using our best endeavours to conduct CCT's business in a proper and efficient manner;

-- preparing annual business plans for review by the directors of the Manager (Directors), including forecasts on revenue, net income and capital expenditure, explanations on major variances to previous years' financial results, written commentaries on key issues and underlying assumptions on rental rates, operating expenses and any other relevant assumptions;
+- preparing annual business plans for review by the directors of the Manager (Directors), including forecasts on revenue, net income, operating expenses and capital expenditure, explanations on major variances to previous years' financial results, written commentaries on key issues and underlying assumptions on rental rates, operating expenses and any other relevant assumptions;

-- ensuring compliance with relevant laws and regulations, including the Listing Manual of Singapore Exchange Securities Trading Limited (SGX-ST) (Listing Manual), the Code on Collective Investment Schemes (CIS Code) issued by the Monetary Authority of Singapore (MAS) (including Appendix 6 of CIS Code (Property Funds Appendix)), the Securities and Future Act (Chapter 289 of Singapore), written directions, notices, codes and other guidelines that MAS may issue from time to time, and the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of CCT and Unitholders;
+- ensuring compliance with relevant laws and regulations, including the Listing Manual of Singapore Exchange Securities Trading Limited (SGX-ST) (Listing Manual), the Code on Collective Investment Schemes (CIS Code) issued by the Monetary Authority of Singapore (MAS) (including Appendix 6 of CIS Code (Property Funds Appendix)), the Securities and Futures Act (Chapter 289 of Singapore)(SFA), written directions, notices, codes and other guidelines that MAS may issue from time to time, the tax rulings issued by the Inland Revenue Authority of Singapore on the taxation of CCT and Unitholders and the Alternative Investment Fund Managers Directive (AIFMD);

 - attending to all regular communications with Unitholders; and

 - supervising CapitaLand Commercial Management Pte.
-Ltd. (Property Manager), the property manager which performs the day-to-day property management functions (including leasing, marketing, promotion, coordination and property management) for CCT's properties; with regard to Raffles City Singapore (RCS), which is held by CCT and CapitaLand Mall Trust (CMT) in the proportions of 60.0% and 40.0% respectively, the Property Manager holds 60.0% interest in CapitaLand (RCS) Property Management Pte.
-Ltd. which provides property management services to RCS with CapitaLand Retail Management Pte Ltd, the property manager of the malls owned by CMT, holding the other 40.0%.
+Ltd. (Property Manager), the property manager which performs the day-to-day property management functions (including leasing, marketing, promotion, operations coordination and other property management activities) for CCT's properties; with regard to Raffles City Singapore (RCS), which is held by CCT and CapitaLand Mall Trust (CMT) in the proportions of 60.00% and 40.00% respectively, the Property Manager holds 60.00% interest in CapitaLand (RCS) Property Management Pte.
+Ltd. which provides property management services to RCS with CapitaLand Retail Management Pte Ltd, the property manager of the malls owned by CMT, holding the other 40.00%.
 As a result of its interest in CapitaLand (RCS) Property Management Pte.
 Ltd., the Property Manager is able to play a key role in directing the property management function for RCS.

 CCT, constituted as a trust, is externally managed by the Manager.
-The Manager appoints experienced and well qualified management to run its day-to-day operations.
+The Manager appoints experienced and well qualified personnel to run its day-to-day operations.

 The Manager is a wholly owned subsidiary of CapitaLand Limited (CL) which holds a significant unitholding interest in CCT.
-CL is a long-term real estate developer and investor and has strong inherent interests in the performance of CCT.
-CL's significant unitholding in CCT ensures its commitment to CCT and as a result, CL's interest is aligned with that of other Unitholders.
+CL is a long-term real estate developer and investor, with a vested interest in the long-term performance of CCT.
+CL's significant unitholding in CCT demonstrates its commitment to CCT and as a result, CL's interest is aligned with that of other Unitholders.
 The Manager's association with CL provides the following benefits, among other things, to CCT:

 - a stable pipeline of property assets through CL's development activities;